SpatialMaterial is a default 3D material that aims to provide most of the features

 - Lambert Wrap: Extends Lambert to cover more than 90 degrees when roughness increases.
 Works great for hair and simulating cheap subsurface scattering.
 This implementation is energy conserving.

 - Oren Nayar: This implementation aims to take microsurfacing into account (via roughness).
-Works really well for clay-like materials and some types of cloth.
+Works well for clay-like materials and some types of cloth.

 - Toon: Provides a hard cut for lighting, with smoothing affected by roughness.
+It is recommended you disable sky contribution from your environment’s ambient light settings or disable ambient light in the spatial material to achieve a better effect.

 Specifies how the specular blob will be rendered.
 The specular blob represents the shape of a light source reflected in the object.